Buckwheat Flour, Sprouted, Organic

 -Certified Kosher, Pareve

 -Processed in a peanut-free, dairy-free, and soy-free facility

 Our 100% raw, organic sprouted buckwheat flour is packed with manganese, copper, phosphorus and magnesium for bone and circulation health.
 Plus, whole grains like buckwheat not only help lower LDL cholesterol, they deliver fiber, protein, and a range of antioxidants.

-Tannins, commonly found in tea and wine but rarely in grains, fight infection.
-Lignans and flavonoids protect against cancer and heart disease.
+Rarely found in grains, tannins, commonly found in tea and wine is present in significant amounts in buckwheat and has been shown to fight viral infections.
+Lignans and flavonoids have been found to protect against cancer and heart disease.
 Buckwheat is particularly rich in “bound” antioxidants, which are activated by the bacteria in the gut and continue working in the body much longer than other types.

 Buckwheat flour’s distinctive nutty flavor is enjoyed around the world in dishes like French crepes, Russian blini (crisp pancakes), Indian pakora (vegetable fritters), and Japanese soba noodles-- here in the Blue Ridge Mountains, home cooks ferment buckwheat batter to make crisp, satisfying buckwheat cakes.
 It’s also a great gluten-free addition to muffins, waffles, breads, crackers, cookies, and raw treats.

 Our Better Than Roasted (BTR) sprouting process maximizes the bioavailability of essential vitamins, minerals, and nutrients in buckwheat.
 It also removes bitterness and concentrates flavor, yielding a sweeter, more easily digestible, and more flavorful flour.
 Read more about our BTR process HERE.